pantelis/aiml-common/lectures/ensemble/boosting/_index.md

 # Boosting

-In this chapter we treating _adaptive boosting_ and _gradient_boosting_ that learn using _ensembles_ of many weak learners to produce a stronger learner.
+In this chapter we are treating _adaptive boosting_ and _gradient_boosting_ that use _ensembles_ of many weak learner, to produce a stronger learner.
 In contrast to other ensemble methods though such as random forests, boosting methods, train predictors _sequentially_ rather than parallel.

 ## Adaptive Boosting (AdaBoost)